The-AI-Alliance/ai-application-testing/docs/testing-problems.markdown

 <sup>1</sup> [Integration]({{site.baseurl}}/glossary/#integration-test) and [Acceptance]({{site.baseurl}}/glossary/#acceptance-test) tests also remove nondeterminisms, except where they focus on the real-world behavior in larger contexts, where the indeterminisms are a crucial factor to be tested.

+## Notes about Software Design for Generative AI Applications

+The creators of [Test-Driven Development]({{site.baseurl}}/glossary/#test-driven-development) (TDD) made clear that it is really a _design_ descipline as much as a _testing_ descipline.
+When you write tests before code, you are in the frame of mind of specifying the expected behavior of what you are about to implement, expressed as tests.
+The iterative nature of TDD encourages you to make minimally-sufficient and incremental changes as you go.

+During this process, the software design decisions you make reflect many perspectives, intuitions, and idioms, all built on years of experience.

+### The Paradigm Shift Required in Your Thinking

+Generative models force new perspectives, intuitions, and idioms, reflecting the unique characteristics of these inherently nondeterministic systems.

+The nondeterminism comes from the inherently probabilistic nature of models.
+Simplicistically, models generate the next most probably &ldquo;element&rdquo, with some randomness to support alternative outputs, such as the next token for language models or the next pixel for image models.

+Unfortunately, truly effective testing of models requires some expertise with probabilities and statistics that software developers typically don't require.
+However, your intuitions are very helpful ...

+TODO - more specific details.

+### Scope Allowed Inputs and Outputs

+Traditional software has well defined interfaces (e.g., APIs) that limit how users invoke services.
+It may seem paradoxical that constraints are better than no constraints, but this characteristic greatly reduces ambiguities and misunderstanding about behaviors and expectations between the user and the software.
+In a well-designed interface, the user knows exactly what inputs to provide and the software knows exactly what results to return for a given set of inputs.
+This greatly simplifies the implementation on both sides of the interface, as no effort is required to deal with ambiguities and poorly-constrained possibilities.

+General AI Models are _completely open ended_; you can input almost any text you want (often limited only by the length of the query) and you can get almost any response possible in return!
+From a robust software design perspective, _this is truly a bad idea_, but models have compensating virtues.
+When they work well, they do a good job interpreting ambiguous human speech, especially from a non-expert, and creating results that accomplish the user's goals.
+They are very good at generating lots of detailed content in response to relatively little input, especially image generation models.

+Still, the open ended nature means you should consider ways of constraining allowed inputs and filtering results.

+* **Don't expose the model directly:** Hide the model behind an interface with clear constraints.
+In many applications, a model might be used as a _universal translator_ of sorts between systems with APIs.
+The user interface might provide a constrained experience, tailored to a particular use case, and the underlying prompts sent to the model are carafully engineered (after experimentation) to optimize the model's results.
+* **Filter results heavily:** Make sure the user or downstream systems only see model results that are constrained appropriately.
+For more conversational applications, this will likely mean filtering for unacceptable speech.